Static Variables in C

-For example, we can use static int to count a number of times a function is called, but an auto variable can’t be used for this purpose.
+For example, we can use static int to count the number of times a function is called, but an auto variable can’t be used for this purpose.

-2) Static variables are allocated memory in data segment, not stack segment.
-See memory layout of C programs for details.
+2) Static variables are allocated memory in the data segment, not the stack segment.
+See the memory layout of C programs for details.

 4) In C, static variables can only be initialized using constant literals.
-For example, following program fails in compilation.
+For example, the following program fails in the compilation.
 See this for more details.

 In function 'main': 9:5: error: initializer element is not constant static int i = initializer(); ^